Start here — The InfraTech Stack explained

 From there, the publication will broaden out.

-And some later on will become more diagnostic: how to recognise a weak stack, where the foundations are thin and what to fix first.
+And some will become more diagnostic — how to recognise a weak stack, where the foundations are thin and what to fix first.

-This publication is for people working in and around infrastructure who are trying to make sense of a more digital, more instrumented and more demanding world: operators, engineers, asset leaders, digital and transformation teams, consultants, advisers and decision-makers who need better ways of seeing what is happening and deciding what to do next.
+This publication is for people working in and around infrastructure who are trying to make sense of a more digital, more instrumented and more demanding world — operators, engineers, asset leaders, digital and transformation teams, consultants, advisers and decision-makers who need better ways of understanding what is happening and deciding what to do next.

 The tone here will be serious, practical and exploratory.